utzn/Versus/README.md

     * pin: A passphrase to identify you when issuing commands (see /newgame).

 * Return value:
-    * A confirmation of the submitted move, the resulting condition (check/mate/draw), or
+    * A confirmation of the submitted move, the resulting condition (check/mate/draw)
-    * An error message in case of e.g. illegal moves

 * Example usage:
     * /move?id=ab12cd34&move=e2e4&name=Alice&pin=mypin1